What's in this article?

 About us page

 Every company’s website usually includes an About page.
-Besides being customary, its purpose is to confirm that you’re a legitimate company.
+Besides being customary, it aims to confirm that you’re a legitimate company.

 Not only that, but your About page is also important for SEO purposes — generally, the more pages you talk about being a mortgage company, the more pages Google will index into its search results.